rodinhart/Cyntax/readme.md

 # TODO

+- remove or improve string function, same with vector?
+- remove slide and use Clojure's subvec instead
+- define some protocol for contains?
+  - also for assoc and dissoc and keys, everything really
+- check type for -, \*, / etc.
+  - also car, cdr, everything really
+- hide resolve?
+- refactor creation of Type/invoke
 - use Map instead of { hashmap }
+  - Make hashmap proper ADT
 - fix defining something already in scope
 - multi arity in protocol ?
   - (count nil 2) doesn't throw error